-If a single strand is easily accessible, it can be severed with a needle using a small puncture.
-Flat tissue hardening and pronounced stiffening require a good overview in order to protect the adjoining small nerves and blood vessels.
-Therefore, surgery is performed with the help of magnifying glasses and in a bloodless state.
-The diseased tissue is gradually loosened and removed using microsurgical technology via a carefully selected access in the area of the strand.
-Good aftercare is of the utmost importance in order to restore mobility.
+If a single strand is easily accessible, it can be cut with a needle via a small puncture.
+Extensive tissue hardening and pronounced stiffening require a good overview in order to protect the adjacent small nerves and blood vessels.
+Therefore, the operation is performed with the help of magnifying glasses and in the absence of blood.
+Through a carefully selected access in the area of the cord, the diseased tissue is gradually loosened and removed using a microsurgical technique.
+Good aftercare is of utmost importance to restore mobility.

 How can you prepare for the procedure?

 - All your questions about possible complications of surgery for a present Dupuytren’s disease and alternative treatments should be answered in advance.